Jump to section

 Understand your values

 Having a strong sense of what you stand for can be helpful as you transition back into the workplace.
 What are your values?
 What kind of person do you want to be?
-Understanding and committing to your values may help you navigate uncomfortable feelings, emotions, or situations you may find yourself in during this transition.
+Understanding and committing to your values may help you reconnect with yourself and navigate uncomfortable feelings, emotions, or situations you may find yourself in during this transition.

 Be kind to yourself